mrkipling/maraschino/README.md

 * **Weather module** for your local city, because why not!

-* Full-screen background image changes to the fanart of what you're currently watching (optional, can be turned off - but it looks kinda pretty)
+* Full-screen background image which changes to the fanart of what you're currently watching (optional, can be turned off - but looks kinda pretty)

 * Customisable from within the application itself - choose how many columns you want, add new modules, rearrange them using drag-and-drop, and modify their settings without touching any settings files!